A Note from Nurse Chelsea

 Hello St. Joseph School Families!

-- If your child tests positive for COVID-19 and experiences symptoms, they should stay home for 5 days and until symptoms have improved (with no fever without using medication).
+- If your child tests positive for COVID-19 and experiences symptoms, it is recommended that they follow MDH guidelines which include staying home for a minimum of five full days from the date symptoms started or the date you took the test if you don’t have symptoms.
 Upon return to school, face masks are recommended and respected, but not required.

 Thank you for your cooperation and partnership in helping keep our school healthy.
-Please note that St. Joseph School does not allow cough drops or throat lozenges as they are a choking hazard (please refer to the school handbook).
-At home testing kits are available in the school office.
+Some friendly reminders, please note that St. Joseph School does not allow cough drops or throat lozenges as they are a choking hazard (please refer to the school handbook).
+Students may not carry medication in their backpacks unless they have a signed consent in the nurse’s office to do so.
+Please see me if this is an issue as I will be happy to provide you with the appropriate forms.
 Please do not hesitate to call or email with any health concerns throughout the school year.

 7th Grade Student Immunization Requirements